AppliedEnergistics/GuideME/docs/docs/authoring/index.md

 To lay out other tags (such as item images) in a row or column, use the `<Row></Row>` and `<Column></Column>` tags.
 You can set a custom gap between items using the `gap` attribute.
 It defaults to 5.
+The alignment of items perpendicular to the layout axis (for `Column` that means horizontally, for `Row` vertically), you can use the `alignItems` attribute with the values `start`, `center` and `end`.
+Since rows and columns automatically size themselves to their content, you might also have to expand the size of the row or column to the full page width using `fullWidth={true}` to get the desired effect of horizontally centering items relative to the page.

 Example: